Ira Einhorn

-Ira Samuel Einhorn (May 15, 1940 – April 3, 2020), known as "The Unicorn Killer", was an American convicted murderer and environmental activist.
-He was convicted of murdering his ex-girlfriend, Holly Maddux.
-On September 9, 1977, Maddux disappeared following a trip to collect her belongings from the apartment she and Einhorn had shared in Philadelphia, Pennsylvania.
-Eighteen months later, police found her partially mummified body in a trunk in Einhorn's closet.
+Ira Samuel Einhorn (May 15, 1940 – April 3, 2020), known as "The Unicorn Killer", was an American environmental activist and murderer.
+His moniker, "the Unicorn", was derived from his surname; Einhorn means "unicorn" in German.
+As an environmental activist, Einhorn was a speaker at the first Earth Day event in Philadelphia in 1970.
+On September 9, 1977, Einhorn's ex-girlfriend Holly Maddux disappeared following a trip to collect her belongings from the apartment she and Einhorn had shared in Philadelphia, Pennsylvania.
+Eighteen months later, police found her partially decomposed body in a trunk in Einhorn's closet.

-After his arrest, Einhorn fled the country and spent twenty-three years in Europe before being extradited to the United States.
+After his arrest, Einhorn fled the country and spent twenty-two years in Europe before being extradited to the United States.
 He took the stand in his own defense, claiming his ex-girlfriend had been killed by CIA agents who had framed him for the crime because he knew too much about the agency's paranormal military research.
-He was convicted and served a life sentence until his death in prison on April 3, 2020.
+He was convicted of murdering Holly Maddux and served a life sentence until his death in prison on April 3, 2020.

-His nickname, "the Unicorn", was derived from his surname; Einhorn means "unicorn" in German.

-Early life and activism
+Early life and education

-Ira Einhorn was born into a middle-class Jewish family.
-As a student at the University of Pennsylvania (where he received his undergraduate degree in English in 1961 before returning to complete some graduate work in the discipline in 1963) he became active in ecological groups and was part of the counterculture, anti-establishment, and anti-war movements of the 1960s and 1970s.
-Einhorn was a speaker at the first Earth Day event in Philadelphia in 1970 and later claimed to have been instrumental in creating and launching the event, but event organizers refute his account.
+Ira Einhorn was born in Philadelphia into a middle-class Jewish family.
+As a student at the University of Pennsylvania, where he received his undergraduate degree in English in 1961 before returning to complete some graduate work in the discipline in 1963, he became active in ecological groups and was part of the counterculture, anti-establishment, and anti-war movements of the 1960s and 1970s.

+Career and activism

+Einhorn was a speaker at the first Earth Day event in Philadelphia in 1970 and later claimed to have been instrumental in creating and launching the event, but event organizers dispute his account.

 Einhorn served as an instructor of English at Temple University during the 1964–1965 academic year, although his contract was not renewed after he conceded his "contempt for the academic world" and boasted of proffering "straight answers about the delights and dangers" of cannabis and LSD to students in an interview.
 He also was a resident fellow at the Harvard Institute of Politics during the autumn 1978 semester.